spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 }
 ```

-#### Custom webhook requests in action
+#### Discord integration using custom webhook requests

-##### Discord integration

-Discord can be integrated to receive updates about Spacelift by simply creating a new webhook endpoint in your Discord server's integrations
-section and providing that as the endpoint when creating a new [named webhook](../../integrations/webhooks.md).
+Discord can be integrated to receive updates about Spacelift by creating a new webhook endpoint in your Discord server's integrations section and providing that as the endpoint when creating a new [named webhook](../../integrations/webhooks.md) in Spacelift.

 !!! info
     <!-- markdown-link-check-disable -->
-    For more information about making Discord webhooks follow their [official webhook guide](https://support.discord.com/hc/en-us/articles/228383668){: rel="nofollow"}.
+    For more information about making Discord webhooks, follow their [official webhook guide](https://support.discord.com/hc/en-us/articles/228383668){: rel="nofollow"}.

-After creating the webhook on both Discord and Spacelift you will need to define a new webhook rule like this:
+After creating the webhook on both Discord and Spacelift, you will need to define a new webhook rule like this:

 ```opa
 # Send updates about tracked runs to discord.